We all want to uncover the secret to earning top dollar. What’s fair compensation for your NP or PA role?

 The answers to these questions and more are waiting for you in our free resource, the Melnic Advanced Practice Salary Guide.

-Take our anonymous survey by December 31, 2018.
-You’ll get an email with details on our limited-time Rewards Program!
-Plus, you’ll receive our 2018 Salary Guide right away for free.
+Take our anonymous survey by July 31, 2019.
+You’ll automatically be entered to win a $150 Amazon Summer Shopping Spree!
+Plus, you’ll receive our 2019 Salary Guide right away for free.

 Everyone loves our Advanced Practice Salary Guide!
-We just heard from a physician who said he’s using the data to help his NP get a pay raise.
+We recently heard from a physician who said he’s using the data to help his NP get a pay raise.
 Don’t miss out!
-The new 2019 Melnic Salary Guide will be released in January to everyone who participates, with bonus content for making the New Year your most rewarding yet.
+The new 2020 Melnic Salary Guide will be released in January to everyone who participates, with bonus content for making the New Year your most rewarding yet.

 Job Satisfaction is More than Just a Great Salary